Freakers/L1TOS/README.md

 8) Install twisted library type py pip install twisted

 <p> This should get you started.
-To start the L1 Time of Sale Feed Reader type the following on the command line: py L1TOS.py
+To start the L1 Time of Sale Feed Reader type the following on the command line: PY L1TOS.py
 </p>
 <p>
 This will start the feed reader with the default symbol set to ES\U19.CM.